Alumni Portal for Natural Parents

 - Participation is a great way to introduce students to the global world, adding a broader perspective and bringing civics and social studies alive

 - Exposing students to an “in-person” narrative combats stereotypes and enhances diversity

 Exchange is a great way to improve foreign language skills, and is an invaluable asset in a global economy.
 If an entire classroom has the opportunity to bond with exchange students, it would give everyone a chance to make the world their home.

 You will soon realize – if you haven’t already – that the YFU program changes your child’s view on life.
 They come back a new person – one who is culturally more aware, more independent and responsible, willing to take risks, and tolerant of differences.
 Study abroad does wonders to a student’s personal development and growth.
 Universities and employers increasingly look for applicants who demonstrate cultural knowledge, language proficiency, and experiences abroad.

 Your student already exhibits an incredible culturally-aware skill set from their time abroad.
 But it doesn’t have to stop at just one foreign exchange experience!
 Encourage your student to look into additional programs to enhance their cultural skills.
 Visit our website to find more information on additional programs, including youth programs and young adult programs.

 In fact, seeing the positive changes in your child’s life may peak your interest in traveling abroad as well!
 It is never too late to start traveling.
 Traveling invigorates the soul, no matter the age!
 Take a peek at our adult study programs to learn more about this experience of a lifetime.

 - Available to volunteers, alumni, their children, and children of qualified host families (must have hosted or volunteered for at least 6 months prior to American student departure)

-- Can be awarded other merit-based scholarship in addition
+- Can be awarded in addition to a merit-based scholarship